pypa/setuptools/docs/deprecated/distutils/setupscript.rst

 Preprocessor options
 --------------------

-Three optional arguments to :class:`~distutils.core.Extension` will help if you need to specify include directories to search or preprocessor macros to define/undefine: ``include_dirs``, ``define_macros``, and ``undef_macros``.
+Three optional arguments to ``distutils.core.Extension`` will help if you need to specify include directories to search or preprocessor macros to define/undefine: ``include_dirs``, ``define_macros``, and ``undef_macros``.